More Countries Look To Produce Russia's Sputnik Vaccine As U.K. Journal Deems It Safe, Effective

-Category: World Hits: 3Moscow wants to ramp up foreign production of its Sputnik V COVID-19 vaccine after it was deemed safe and effective according to advanced trial data provided by Russia and published in The Lancet, a British medical journal.
+Category: World Hits: 8Moscow wants to ramp up foreign production of its Sputnik V COVID-19 vaccine after it was deemed safe and effective according to advanced trial data provided by Russia and published in The Lancet, a British medical journal.
 The vaccine was initially criticized for being hastily rolled out in August before any large-scale trials had begun.
 But now that those trials have started and are getting positive reviews, the Kremlin hopes to bolster the vaccine's use around the world.

 Read more https://www.rferl.org/a/more-countries-look-to-produce-russia-s-sputnik-vaccine-as-u-k-journal-deems-it-safe-effective/31086422.html